logzio/firehose-logs/README.md

 ### Changelog:
 - **0.3.3**:
+  - Fix timing issue to make sure bucket is created before the delivery stream
   - Fix issue where EventBridge trigger for log group creation was not created
 - **0.3.2**:
   - Fix issue where EventBridge trigger for log group creation was not created when using only `customLogGroups`.